SocialGouv/sre-faas/README.md

 Poor man stateless JS/TS functions

-## Features
+## How it works

-- Each function generate its own docker registry image from the main Dockerfile
+Each function generate its own docker registry image from the main Dockerfile

 ## Generated URLs